collinsville22/xstocks-fun/README.md

 - Some xStocks may have low liquidity
 - Cross-chain bridge transfers take 2-5 minutes
 - Requires SOL for transaction fees

-## Future Enhancements

-We're continuously improving the platform.
-Potential additions include:
-- Mobile wallet integration
-- Advanced charting tools
-- Social features
-- Portfolio sharing
-- Trading competitions

-## Troubleshooting

-**Wallet won't connect**: Ensure you're using a Solana wallet and have the latest browser extension version.

-**Swap fails**: Check that you have sufficient SOL for transaction fees (usually 0.001-0.01 SOL).

-**Intel data not loading**: The yfinance service may need a restart.
-Check that port 8002 is not blocked.

-**Build errors**: Run `pnpm install` again to ensure all dependencies are properly installed.

 ## License